digital-asset/daml/docs/source/support/compatibility.rst

 As a result we can make this overall statement:

-**An application built using SDK, Libraries and Runtime Components U.V.W against Ledger API X.Y.Z can be maintained using any SDK, Library amd Runtime Components version U2.V2.W2 >= U.V.W as long as Ledger API major version X is still supported at the time of release of U2.V2.W2, and run against any DAML Network with Participant Nodes exposing Ledger API X.Y2.Z2 >= X.Y.Z.**
+**An application built using SDK, Libraries and Runtime Components U.V.W against Ledger API X.Y.Z can be maintained using any SDK, Library amd Runtime Components version U2.V2.W2 >= U.V.W as long as Ledger API major version X is still supported at the time of release of U2.V2.W2, and run against any DAML network with Participant Nodes exposing Ledger API X.Y2.Z2 >= X.Y.Z.**